 They think your review breaks the rules

-Reviews shouldn't have personal information or advertising or promotional content.
+Reviews shouldn't include sensitive or personal information.
 If the business thinks you've included such content in your review, they can ask you to consider removing it from your review.

 Alternatively, the business might think you weren't eligible to review them, and will ask you for more information about your experience.

 You'll receive a message via the email address that’s linked to your Trustpilot user account.
 It's up to you what you choose to do, and you'll have 3 days to respond.